git-quick-stats/git-py-stats/README.md

   WSL or Cygwin to run.
-- **Dependency on External Tools**: Although it is written in Bash, it depends heavily on external tools like `tput`, `column`, and `grep`, which may not be installed depending on how the user's system is configured.
+- **Dependency on External Tools**: Although it is written in Bash, it depends heavily on external tools like `tput`, `column`, and `grep`, which may not be installed depending on how the user's system is configured, especially if you happen to be running this on a minimal Linux distro targeted for embedded devices with a sparse dev environment.
 - **Robust File Generation**: `git-quick-stats` has the ability to export stats in JSON and CSV format, but they are home-grown implementations that are currently in experimental mode.